-Valuables – You will have to take some valuables with you, but you should leave as much as you can back home.
+- Valuables – You will have to take some valuables with you, but you should leave as much as you can back home.
 The Philippines is a poor country.
 Anything fancy such as a watch or jewellery will stand out.
 It’s best to leave these items at home than risk them being robbed during your Philippines trip.

-Suitcase – Getting around the Philippines will involve a lot of buses, boats and flights.
+- Suitcase – Getting around the Philippines will involve a lot of buses, boats and flights.
 You want your luggage to be mobile and easy to handle. a suitcase is neither of these things and will be the bane of your life as you travel around the country.
 Take a backpack such as the Osprey Farpoint 40 L with you, and your life will be much easier on the road!

-Books – I love reading books while I’m travelling, but they take up a lot of space.
+- Books – I love reading books while I’m travelling, but they take up a lot of space.
 Unless you leave your books behind, you are going to be carrying them around with you throughout your trip.
 It makes more sense to invest in a Kindle than carry numerous books around with you while you’re in the Philippines.

-Shower gel and Shampoo – These two items will take up a lot of space in your bag and add unnecessary weight to it.
+- Shower gel and Shampoo – These two items will take up a lot of space in your bag and add unnecessary weight to it.
 They are also likely in plastic bottles, which only increases the plastic problem the world faces.
 Pack soap and solid shampoo instead.
 Both are environmentally friendly and will take up less space in your bag.

-One-way flight – You will need proof of further travel before you can enter the Philippines.
+- One-way flight – You will need proof of further travel before you can enter the Philippines.
 I experienced this when I tried to board my flight in Australia.
 Without an onward flight from the Philippines, I had to buy an onward flight to Thailand before I was given my tickets!
-Don’t make the same mistake as me and make sure you have a flight out of the Philippines as well your inbound flight!
+Don’t make the same mistake as me and make sure you have a flight out of the Philippines as well as your inbound flight!

 Pin For Later